 Not sure what to talk about?
 These three free printables will give you 24 different conversation starters you can use at home during family dinners or in the car or when you’re tucking your kids in to bed.

 You can run through scenarios and what if’s with your child and guide them through tricky social situations.

 Because we have to give our kids the words they’ll need so they can be an ally when—not if—the time comes that they encounter a bully.
 And we need to practice with them:

 You can’t treat my friend like that.

-And just like that, the bully no longer has all the power.
+And just like that, even with words as simple as “stop,” the bully no longer has all the power.
 Because now the person being targeted knows they’re not alone.
 They’re literally and figuratively not in this by themselves.
 They’ve got a friend and they’ve got backup.
 Someone who will stand with them and for them.
 And it only takes One person to take a stand.

 And that can make all the difference in the world to someone being bullied.

 And hopefully, until we can finally put an end to bullying everywhere, that’ll be enough.